abdulrahimpds/WinDirectInput/README.md

 - **`mouseClick(button='left', interval=0.01, presses=1, key_delay=0.01)`**
   - Simulates mouse click events.
   - **Parameters:**
-    - `button` (str, optional): The mouse button to click ('left', 'right', or 'middle').
+    - `button` (str, optional): The mouse button to click ('left', 'right', 'middle', 'xbutton1', or 'xbutton2').
 Default is 'left'.
     - `interval` (float, optional): The interval (in seconds) between each click.
 Default is 0.01.
     - `presses` (int, optional): The number of times to click the mouse button.
 Default is 1.
     - `key_delay` (float, optional): The delay (in seconds) between each click down and click release.
 Default is 0.01.